ohmjariwala/Heston-Model-Vol-Surface/README.md

 # Applications
 - Option Pricing: Calculate the fair value of options while accounting for changing volatility.
 - Risk Management: Analyze the impact of fluctuating volatility on portfolios.

+# Overview of Vol_Surface Notebook

+- The vol_surface notebook implements implied volatility surface construction using data from options chains, combining Gaussian Process Regression, polynomial transformations, and smoothing techniques to model the relationship between moneyness, time to expiry, and implied volatility.
+    - Implied volatility is calculated using a brentq optimizer, but over time, this calculation will be improved and far more rigorous

+- 3D Visualizations: Utilized plotly to create interactive 3D plots of implied volatility surfaces across multiple stocks and expiry dates

+- Creates implied volatility surfaces using machine learning techniques and enhances accuracy with smoothing and optimization.